13 Green Kitchens To Give You Inspiration In 2021

-Over the past year, we have seen green kitchens grow in popularity - a lovely alternative to the deep blue (which we all still love!).
+Over the past couple of years, we have seen green kitchens grow in popularity - a lovely alternative to the deep blue (which we all still love!).

 With Dulux choosing a soft subtle green ("tranquil dawn") as their 2020 colour of the year, we can only see this trend continuing to grow.

 So if you are considering choosing a green kitchen, then we have picked out our favourites to give you some inspiration....from pale sage green to deep olive, there is something for everyone!

 If you are thinking about a new kitchen in the near future and need some help finding a local kitchen designer, we can match you with the most suitable ones for your project.

 1. Warming green shaker style kitchen

 We adore this green kitchen by Sustainable Kitchens, painted in Green Smoke by Farrow and Ball.
 It's such a bright and uplifting shade of green, which looks perfect teamed with the white metro tiles, marble worktop and brass handles.

 This for us is such a great alternative if you are looking for something a bit different to the deep blue that has been popular over the past few years.

 Green kitchen by Sustainable Kitchens, painted in Green Smoke by Farrow & Ball

 We think this calming shade of green works perfectly with the light grey cabinets in the home of Insta account @building_the_forever_home.